 In short, penny stocks are the opposite of blue chip stocks.
 They are issued by companies that have little or no financial history or may be close to bankruptcy.
 Investors who buy penny stock shares count on the company making a turnaround so they can get a return on the money.

 In contrast, blue chip stocks offer steady earning results year after year.
 They won’t shoot up in value overnight but provide investors with a stable return on their money.
-Blue chip stocks tend to offer good diversification during recessions since their household name status likely means continued demand even in down times.
+Blue chip stocks’ household name status likely means continued demand even in down times.

-But just because a company is considered blue chip that doesn’t mean it’s immune to economic conditions.
+But blue chip companies aren’t immune to economic conditions.
 The shares of any company, even established ones, can take a hit and lose value.

 Should I buy blue chip stock?